-Returnee applicants shall be screened through a set of a certificate of academic qualification, a transcript and an interview to have their academic skills and knowledge assessed.
-Other requirements are a personal statement and an essay on a given subject for the thinking skills, judgment and expressiveness assessment and an extracurricular/off-school activity record and an interview to evaluate the initiative, respect for diversity, active collaborative learning approaches in a diverse environment and a sense of responsibility.
+Returnee applicants shall be screened through a set of certificates of academic qualifications, transcripts and an interview to have their academic skills and knowledge assessed.
+Other requirements are a personal statement and an essay on a given subject for the thinking skills, judgment and expressiveness assessment, as well as an extracurricular/off-school activity record and an interview to evaluate the initiative, respect for diversity, active collaborative learning approaches in a diverse environment and a sense of responsibility.